-Taking account of the available evidence I consider that, in this case, Caledonian did give advice to Mr P on the merits of transferring his pension to the SIPP and investing in a Business J account.
-It appears more likely than not that Caledonian proactively suggested to Mr P he transfer his defined benefit occupational pension and make the investment.
-Mr P had no investment experience - he said he didn't know how to research or evaluate investments and he didn't know what specific investments were made for him.
-He wasn't interested in moving his pension until he heard from Caledonian that his existing pension might not be enough and he could be better off if he transferred and invested his benefits.
-Mr P transferred to the same SIPP as many other consumers who Caledonian introduced.
-And Mr P's monies were invested in an account provided by Business J. Business J was one of only a couple of investment providers used by Caledonian.
-I don't think Mr P would've transferred his pension to a SIPP or invested it in the Business J account of his own volition or without a positive recommendation from Caledonian.
+Taking account of the available evidence I consider that, in this case, Caledonian did give advice to Mr W on the merits of transferring his pension to the SIPP and investing in the portfolio managed by Business C. It appears more likely than not that Caledonian proactively suggested to Mr W he transfer his occupational pension and make the investment.
+Mr W had no investment experience and a very low knowledge of investments.
+He said Caledonian caused him to believe he would be better off if he transferred.
+And he invested in a portfolio managed by Business C which was one of two investment options (alongside the Friends Provident International bond) which Caledonian said it used for its clients.
+On balance, I don't think Mr W would've transferred his pension to a SIPP or invested it in the portfolio managed by Business C of his own volition or without a positive recommendation from Caledonian.

-So, I'm satisfied advice was given to Mr P by Caledonian in this case, and that, from the outset of its relationship with Caledonian, Options was (or at the very least ought to have been) aware, generally, that Caledonian was offering advice to consumers, or there was a significant risk it might be doing so.
+So, I'm satisfied advice was given to Mr W by Caledonian in this case, and that, from the outset of its relationship with Caledonian, Options was (or at the very least ought to have been) aware, generally, that Caledonian was offering advice to consumers, or there was a significant risk it might be doing so.